nikvuk92/PGA_2024/Project.md

 Plink can convert to other file formats as well, you can have a look in the manual for the different types of conversions

 # PART 1: Merging, Filtering, QC steps
+*Remember, you are only filtering the modern reference dataset*

 ## Step 1 Filtering for missing data
-You need to do all of the following steps for each of the three reference datasets separately.
-*Remember, you are only filtering the modern reference dataset*

 First, we filter for marker missingness:

 *YOUR_DATASET refers (below) to the MODERN_REFERENCE_DATASET*